Categories

 Monopoly Cheater’s Edition

-Sushi-Go – 20-30 minutes
+Sushi Go! – 20-30 minutes

-This is a card game of combinations – so many combinations that I get confused playing it myself (Adam) which makes it less fun for me, but everyone else in our family loves it – enough that it made on all three of the boys’ lists.
+This is a card game of combinations … so many combinations that I (Adam) can get confused while playing it, which makes it less fun for me.
+But everyone else in our family loves Sushi Go! so much that the card game made it on all three of our boys’ lists.sushi go card game - a favorite while camping

-Uno All Wild – 20-30 minutes
+UNO All Wild – 20-30 minutes

 uno all wild - best card game for camping

-Joel’s Favorite: An exciting card game (if not a bit unconventional)
+Joel – age 14: An exciting card game (if not a bit unconventional)

 At the end of the game, you eliminate cards that didn’t work well and create new card ideas for the next round.